arackcheev/master/blocknetdxSETUP.md

 ## Blocknet Decentralised Exchange Setup Guide

-**These instructions are to run either as trader or as a service node.
-You cannot trade when the client is setup as a service node.**
+**These instructions are to run as a trader on the Blocknet Decentralised Exchange**

 * Blocknet’s DX uses the xbridgep2p™ blockchain router technology to enable users to exchange tokens and assets, and to utilise smart contracts between blockchains.